mcp-team/mcp-starter-pack/guides/graph_basics.md

 #### Random thoughts

 This is a good data structure to use for unweighted graphs and if we know that the problem won't give us more than **N * (N - 1)** edges.
-It's easily defeated by the next data strucuture however so I wouldn't even touch this one. :woman_shrugging:
+It's easily defeated by the next data strucuture however, so I wouldn't even touch this one :woman_shrugging:.

-### Solution 3 (Adjacency Set)
+### Solution 3 Adjacency Set

 #### Overview